 You can get a job in business services industries, government agencies, media or publishing, and so much more.
 If you put your mind to it, you’ll be able to go into any type of work as long as you have the guts to pursue it.
 (I mean what’s more challenging than being a teacher?)

-Skills And Qualities Of Teachers That Makes Them Versatile And Ready For Any Other Type Of Jobs
+Skills And Qualities Of Teachers That Makes Them Versatile For Any Other Type Of Jobs

 Let’s do a quick rundown on the valued skills and qualities of teachers.
 Because let’s face it being a teacher even for just a year really challenges your skills and makes them sharp more than ever.